-1 Press SEL button to select "[]" (activate) or "[]" (deactivate) in the automatic reset mode
+1 Press the SEL button to select "L,-," (activate) or "L,-," (deactivate).

-2 Press SET button.
+2 Press the SET button.
 The activation/ deactivation of automatic reset mode is set, and then the display moves to the changing of speed and mileage unit.

 5 Changing of speed and mileage unit: